 Your best bet for clothing is a triathlon (or tri) suit.
 It’s a piece of clothing that is either one or two pieces and dries quickly.
 It gives you an extra layer of padding in the shorts so that it’s more comfortable during the bike portion.

 You must have three items in order to compete in the race: running shoes, a bike, and a helmet.
-You will not be allowed to participate if you do not have a helmet for safety reasons.
+For safety reasons, you will not be allowed to participate if you do not have a helmet.